MrModd/ODROID-C2-Bare-Metal/src/README.md

 and the *go* command of U-Boot specified on the config file should make the bootloader jump into it.

+## Compile and install

+To compile the program prepare the shell with the **set_environment.sh** script and type **make** on this directory.
+You'll need to copy the binary file in the TFTP root folder so that U-Boot will get the latest version of the program.
+Use **make install** in order to copy the file on the correct location.
+Note that this command will also compile the program if necessary.

 ## 01 - Noop

 For this step the important is to generate some code that can run on the